2020PB/police-brutality/reports/Washington.md

 Footage shows police arrested a woman while others pepper spray the area to clear protestors.
 The woman attempts to stand, then is forced back to the ground.
 The officer appears to hold her head facedown in the gravel.
 She passively resists by locking her arms.
 More officers join and kneel on her to arrest her.

-tags: protestor, pepper-spray, spray, arrest, knee
+tags: protester, pepper-spray, spray, arrest, knee

 id: wa-seattle-42